jt28828/setting-up-asp-dotnet-core-nginx-ubuntu/README.md

 sudo certbot certificates
 sudo certbot delete
 ```

-You can renew certificates using
+You can renew certificates using this (make a task to run this every 90ish days)
 ```
 sudo certbot renew
 ```